List of To Kill a Mockingbird characters: Helen Robinson

-Helen Robinson is the wife of Tom Robinson and the mother of their three children.
-She is spoken about a few times.
-10 dollars is collected for her at First Purchase Church.
+Helen Robinson is married to Tom Robinson and the mother of their three children.
+Reverend Sykes raises 10 dollars for her from First Purchase Church.
 Employed by Link Deas following the death of her husband, she is repeatedly harassed by Bob Ewell when traveling to work.
 Upon learning of this, Deas threatens Ewell, forcing him to stop.
 She is an example of how one person's actions can have an effect on a lot of people and she elucidates the hardships that surround the Tom Robinson case.